What if the Planets had their Own Flags?

 Since the planets are colonised, we need something like the United Nations.
 A supranational... sorry, an interplanetary association for all the planets.
 Let's call it the United Planets Association for the time being.
 This idea was suggested by user JWatson24.

 On a blue field symbolising the space, the symbol of sun is inscribed in gold in the centre.
 Two olive branches represent peace.
 In the left-hand side, two thick stripes portray the inner and outer planets.
 In between them, a thinner stripe depicts the asteroid belt, an often forgotten yet an important part of the Solar System.
 This flag can also be used to represent all of the Solar System.
 See this flag waving here!

 OK!
-So, we have covered everything ... except our own planet!
-Earth!
-Now, there exists a lot of proposals for the flag of Earth.
+So, we have covered everything... except our own planet, Earth!
+Now, there exists a lot of proposals for the flag of the Earth.
 Here are some of them:

 This flag is called the Unity Flag.
 It is a modification of the International Flag of Earth designed by Pernefeldt.
 With 13 votes, this flag is

 unofficially declared the planetary flag of the Earth.
 On a blue field, seven rings are linked to each other creating a flower.
 It represents how everything on Earth is connected either directly or indirectly.
 The inner boundary is of different colours and meet each other in the corners, representing the cultural, geographical and biological diversity of the planet.
 The outer white boundary symbolises peace and harmony.